BlackBerry Classic

 The BlackBerry Classic, originally known as the BlackBerry Q20, is a touchscreen-based smartphone with a physical QWERTY, AZERTY or QWERTZ keyboard developed by BlackBerry, previously known as RIM (Research In Motion).
 The BlackBerry Classic was unveiled on December 17, 2014, and it runs the BlackBerry 10 operating system.
-Its design is similar to the BlackBerry Q10 in form and feel and especially to the BlackBerry Bold 9900 and related lines in that they feature an optical trackpad which can complement or be used as primary means of navigation instead of or with the device's touch-screen.
+Its design combines that of the BlackBerry Q10 and the earlier BlackBerry Bold in that they feature an optical trackpad which can complement or be used as primary means of navigation instead of or with the device's touch-screen.

 Specifications

 Hardware

 The BlackBerry Classic has a square 3.5-inch 720×720 IPS AMLCD Display, it sports a dual-core 1.5 GHz Krait Qualcomm Snapdragon S4 Plus processor, 2 GB of RAM, and 16 GB of internal storage, which can be expanded up to 256 GB using a microSD card.
-The phone has a non-removable 2515 mAh Li-Ion battery, an 8 MP rear camera with LED flash, and a 2 MP front-facing camera with auto-focus.
+The phone has a non-removable 2515 mAh Li-ion battery, an 8 MP rear camera with LED flash, and a 2 MP front-facing camera with auto-focus.
 The device is available in multiple colours, Black, White, and Blue.